luisvinicius167/mockstate/README.md

 ### Store:
 A **Store** is basically a container that holds your application state.
 There are two things that makes a __riotux__ store different:

- * A Store are **reactive**.
-Your Component can observe changes in the store's state, and when the state is changed, your component will be notified.
+ * A Store is **reactive**.
+Your component can observe changes in the store's state, if there is a change, your component will be notified.

  * You cannot directly mutate the store's **state**.
 The only way to change a store's state is by explicitly dispatching mutations.